sculptor body

 Mazzer (left) vs Timemore on the right

-The overall, conclusion is that they do their job well, but if you wish to change them for some SSP’s that should be rather simple due to the neat burr chamber and its easy access.
+The overall, conclusion is that they do their job well for espresso and also make passable pour over, but if you wish to change them for some aftermarket burrs, you also have that option.

 Timemore S burr on auger